 All of this equipment advice comes from first-hand experience as an online course creator myself.

 In other guides of this series, I will talk about in detail how to use the equipment.

-If you are looking to learn more about online teaching, you can find all of our guides in the Academy home page, in the recommended reading order.
+And if you want to learn more about online teaching, you can find all of our guides on the Academy home page, in the recommended reading order.

-So without further ado, let's get started learning about what equipment is needed for creating online courses.
+So without further ado, let's get started learning about the best equipment for recording online courses.

 Sound equipment - what microphone to use?

 It's possible for you to record your online courses with very little money spent upfront.
 The very first piece of equipment that we recommend that you buy is a microphone.

 The truth is that you don't need a particularly expensive microphone for recording your courses, but you shouldn't just use your computer microphone either.